Over 95% of electric vehicle drivers would make another EV their next car – AAA study.

 2. Charge at home overnight or at work during the day.
 You’ll only need to stop to charge in public if you’re going on a road trip.

 When people switch to an electric vehicle, they’re making a commitment to try and make that change work.
-As long as they’re setup for success, the many significant benefits of electric driving are bound to have them coming back for more.
+As long as they’re set up for success, the many significant benefits of electric driving are bound to have owners coming back for more.
+Our electric vehicle experts are here to help you when you’re ready to make the switch with your first—or looking for your next—electric vehicle.